Qumulo/getting-started-guide/administrator-guide/getting-started/installing-product-package.md

 * To provide the `systemd-nspawn` tool for the Qumulo Core container, install the `systemd-container` package.

 * To ensure that Qumulo Core has full control over network configuration, disable or remove the default network configuration tool (such as ENI, netplan.io, NetworkManager and so on).

-* Ensure that `systemd-networkd` and `systemd-resolved` are installed and enabled.
-Qumulo Core uses these services, as well as the configuration files located in the `/etc/systemd/network` directory, to perform network configuration.

 ## To Install the Qumulo Core Product Package